caimichael/EstimatingNonlinearModels_JuliaCon2018/README.md

-# Estimating Non-Linear Macroeconomic Models at the New York Fed
+# Estimating Non-Linear Macroeconomic Models in Julia

 To convert the Jupyter notebook to slides and serve in your browser: